PollockCR/CS480Pollock/PA5/README.md

 Program Function
 ----------------
 The program will load a model provided to it by the command line.
 The model will be loaded using assimp and then displayed.
+The model will be green and red.

 Project discripton found here: http://www.cse.unr.edu/~fredh/class/480/F2015/proj/PA05/PA5.php

 Extra Credit